A frame approach for equations involving the fractional Laplacian

 \subsection{Two-dimensional Gaussian}

 In this example we exemplify that the spectral method extends to two-dimensional problems.
 Consider the equation

 which has the exact solution $u(x,y) = \exp(-x^2-y^2)$ \cite[Prop.~4.2]{Sheng2020}.
-We utilize a solution approximation space consisting of weighted and extended Zernike polynomials and functions (as introduced in \cref{sec:zernike}), respectively, that are scaled radially on a sequence of nested disks.
+We utilize a solution family of functions consisting of weighted and extended Zernike polynomials and functions (as introduced in \cref{sec:zernike}), respectively, that are scaled radially on a sequence of nested disks.
 Let $W^{(b)}_{n,m,j}(x,y) \coloneqq (1-r^2)^b Z^{(b)}_{n,m,j}(x,y)$.
-Since the right-hand side and the solution are rotationally invariant, both functions are best approximated by the approximation space restricted to the $(m,j) = (0,1)$ Fourier mode and sign.
+Since the right-hand side and the solution are rotationally invariant, both functions are best approximated by the family of functions restricted to the $(m,j) = (0,1)$ Fourier mode and sign.
 Thus we use the sum space

+The supports of the weighted Zernike polynomials are overlapping unlike for the weighted Jacobi polynomials in the one-dimensional case.
+In order to leverage non-overlapping domains, one would require a domain decomposition consisting of an innermost disk and concentric annuli together with corresponding families of functions defined on such domains.
+For instance one may use Zernike polynomials for the innermost disk followed by Zernike annular polynomials for the annuli \cite{papadopoulos2024}.
+However, we currently do not have the explicit formulae for the fractional Laplacian applied to Zernike annular polynomials.
+Although these could be evaluated numerically, this may cause a computational bottleneck.

-As the sum space contains functions that are undefined for $r \in \{0, 1, 3/2, 2, 3, 4\}$, we choose 1001 equally spaced points in the radial direction $[a+\epsilon, b-\epsilon]$, $\epsilon = 10^{-3}$, where $a, b$ represent the endpoints of each interval as well as 1001 equally spaced points in $[4+\epsilon,10-\epsilon]$.
-We then cross product these radial collocation points with 30 equally spaced angular collocation points between 0 to $2\pi$.
-This results in 180,180 collocation points.
+As the sum space contains functions that are undefined for $r \in \{0, 1, 3/2, 2, 3, 4\}$, we choose $N$ equally spaced points in the radial direction $[a+\epsilon, b-\epsilon]$, $\epsilon = 10^{-3}$, where $a, b$ represent the endpoints of each interval as well as $N$ equally spaced points in $[4+\epsilon,10-\epsilon]$.
+We then cross product these radial collocation points with 5 equally spaced angular collocation points between 0 to $2\pi$.
+This results in $30N$ collocation points.
 A semi-log plot of the convergence for the solution is given in \cref{fig:2d-gaussian:convergence}.
 The error is measured in the $\ell^\infty$-norm as measured at the collocation points.
-The best solution error is $\mathcal{O}(10^{-9})$.
-We plot the $\ell^\infty$-norm of the coefficient vector in \cref{fig:2d-gaussian:coeffs} and observe that the magnitude is $\mathcal{O}(1)$.
+The best solution error is on the order of $10^{-9}$ in magnitude.
+We plot the $\ell^\infty$-norm of the coefficient vector in \cref{fig:2d-gaussian:coeffs} and observe an order of one in magnitude when $N \leq 100$.